nais/doc/docs/observability/logging/how-to/loki.md

 ## Enable logging to Grafana Loki

 Grafana Loki can be enabled by setting the list of logging destinations in your nais application manifest.
+This will only send logs that are written to `stdout` and `stderr` to Grafana Loki and will not affect logs that are written to files or other log appenders such as [secure logs](./enable-secure-logs.md).

 ???+ note ".nais/application.yaml"
     ```yaml hl_lines="6"